Sainsbury Wellcome Centre for Neural Circuits & Behaviour

 Working as a volunteer designer, created an online interactive that was a biographical immersion into the life and mind of a writer with limited sight.
-This was part of the Exploratorium’s NSF Funded “Seeing” project.
+Called Joel’s World, it was part of the larger Exploratorium’s NSF Funded “Seeing” project

 Bay Area Now 2, Yerba Buena Center for the Arts

 Co-created a large, interactive installation which consisted of a product show room “metatherapy.com,” by artist Neil Grimmer.
 Concept development through installation consisted of a kiosk-to-modified pager system, with accompanying interactives, wall art, website and visual system.